-The library will pay the undiscounted full price for CENIC service from the start of service through the end of that fiscal year.
-For example, CENIC service is live in September 2016 and undiscounted rates are charged to the library through June 2017.
-E-rate reimbursements (and CTF unless applied directly) will become available sometime in the fiscal year after the last completed fiscal year of service, but NOT likely within the first 6 months.
 When the E-rate and CTF reimbursement becomes available and received by CENIC, it is then forwarded to Califa.
-The library jurisdiction then has the option to either a.) receive E-rate and CTF reimbursements for the whole previous fiscal year in one reimbursement check from Califa - OR- b.) ask Califa to hold the reimbursement amount and apply it to future invoices.
+At that time, the library jurisdiction then has the option to either a.) receive E-rate and CTF reimbursements for the whole previous fiscal year in one reimbursement check from Califa - OR- b.) ask Califa to hold the reimbursement amount and apply it to future invoices.

 Will the E-rate and CTF discount rebates show up as a single check or as separate checks?
 If separate, what will be the difference in timing between when the two arrive to us?